-- Bars must not bend under strap load of at least 14.7 kN. - All edges must be appropriately rounded (>1,5 mm radius) - Make sure the system works with the SCHROTH designed thinner than common webbing.
-The bars must directly clamp on to each other without providing pre space for webbing. - Make sure the belt is correctly routed as recommended by FIA and shown in following sketch.
+- Bars must not bend under strap load of at least 14.7 kN. - All edges must be appropriately rounded (>1,5 mm radius) - The bars must directly clamp on to each other firmly clamping the webbing. - Make sure the belt is correctly routed as recommended by FIA and shown in following sketch.

-Routing the lap belt not following these instructions may result in attachment failure during an accident.
+Improper routing the webbing/belt may result in attachment failure during an accident.
 Webbing may either slide through the assembly or may be cut by the metal bars.
 Severe injuries or death may occur.